How do life insurance trusts work?

 A life insurance policy is no different.
 If the owner and the insured are two different people and the owner dies first, the policy ownership has to pass to a successor owner until the death of the insured results in the proceeds being paid to a beneficiary.

-See also What are the three types of whole life policies?
+See also What is the month of October awareness?

 What if a beneficiary dies before receiving his inheritance?